 1. Large-scale Redundancy Programmes

-When this guide refers to “large-scale redundancy”, we are referring to the redundancy process that you need to follow when you are making more than 20 people redundant in a 90-day period at a single site.
+When this guide refers to “large-scale redundancy”, we are talking about the redundancy process that you need to follow when you are making more than 20 people redundant in a 90-day period at a single site.

 1a.
 What are the main differences when you are undertaking a large-scale redundancy programme?